matte21/line-solver/README.md

 ```
 lineInstall
 ```
-LINE is now configured.
-To add all LINE folders to the path type:
+LINE is now installed.
+To begin using it, add all LINE folders to the path:
 ```
 lineStart
 ```